NLPxL2Korean/UD-KSL/docs/ud/ud-des/dep.md

 ## dep: Unspecified dependency relation

 ### Definition
-`dep` refers to sentence components that are grammatically or semantically incorrect and cannot be assigned a specific UD tag.
+`dep` refers to a sentence component that is grammatically or semantically incorrect and cannot be assigned a specific UD tag.

 ---

 ### Characteristics
-- The dep tag is assigned when a component is ungrammatical or semantically unclear.
-It is typically parsed as a dependent of the root.
+- The dep tag is used when a component is ungrammatical or unclear in meaning.
+It is usually linked to the root of the sentence.
-- The dep tag serves as a fallback option in the UD scheme.
-If the erroneous component is a noun, it is tagged as advmod; if it is a predicate, it is tagged as advcl.
+- The dep tag is a fallback option in the UD system.
+If the error is a noun, it is tagged as advmod; if it is a verb, it is tagged as advcl.
 If the part of speech is unclear, it is tagged as dep.

 ---